tailhook/aio-beanstalk/README.rst

     reply.

-    Reply is returned as object from ``aiobeanstalk.packets`` or ``aiobeanstalk.execptions``.
-Exceptions are returned rather than raised, so you must always check result. ``EOFError`` may be raised in the case connection is closed before receiving a reply.
+    Reply is returned as object from ``aiobeanstalk.packets`` or ``aiobeanstalk.exceptions``.
+Exceptions are returned rather than raised, so you must always check result.
+But, ``EOFError`` may be *raised* in the case connection is closed before receiving a reply.

     It's *safe* to call it from many coroutines simultaneously, requests will be pipelined.
 However, it's probably useless to call any command